shoofi-dev/shoofi-app/SERVER_SIDE_FILTERING.md

 - Manual cache clearing for immediate updates

 ### 2. **Location Services**
-- Graceful fallback when location is unavailable
+- Location is required for the explore endpoint
-- Distance calculation only when location is provided
+- Distance calculation and coverage radius validation
-- Coverage radius validation for accurate filtering
+- Proper error handling when location is unavailable

 ### 3. **Error Handling**
 - Graceful degradation when server filtering fails